Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 In March of 2014, the BICEP 2 team announced that they had found the signal they had been hunting for.
 But the science community was skeptical, especially when it was found that the dust from our galaxy was not taken into account.
 It too could have made those B-mode patterns and contaminated the data.
 After reviewing data of the CMB from the Planck spacecraft it was found that the BICEP 2 results had indeed been contaminated by the dust.
 Fortunately, the Planck data does give the team new and better places to look where the dust is not as prevalent (Cowen, Timmer 22 Sept.
 2014).

 LIGO ended its initial run in 2010 with no measurements of gravity waves, but a $200 million upgrade began shortly thereafter and ended in 2015.
 Now rebranded Advanced LIGO, it should be able to measure gravity waves from as far away as 500 million light-years away, increasing its possible detections by a factor of 100.
 And the upgrade definitely paid off, for on February 11, 2016, a hundred years after Einstein predicted their existence, LIGO captured evidence of gravity waves.
 According to Dr. David Reitze, the executive director at LIGO, a black hole merger 1.3 billion light-years away was detected on Sept.
 14, 2015 and produced enough of a disturbance for the detector to register.
-The delay in announcing the result came from the verification process.
-They wanted to make sure it was not a glitch, a hack, or something else.
+The delay in announcing the result came from the verification process as 25 other telescopes looked at the spot, with Fermi detecting a small gamma ray burst in the area (which is to be expected from such a merger).
+Scientists wanted to make sure it was not a glitch, a hack, or something else.
 But the 5-sigma result held through, meaning that scientists are 99.9999% confident in the result.
-A new age of astronomy has begun (Andersen 43, Francis, Freeman, Wolchover, Haynes "A Wrinkle" 23).
+A new age of astronomy has begun (Andersen 43, Francis, Freeman, Wolchover, Haynes "A Wrinkle" 23, Haynes "Gravitational").

 While not yet in existence, the ongoing drama of the ESA’s Laser Interferometer Space Antenna (LISA) will surely be worth it once realized.
 It has been in various stages of development for the past 30 years and likely will not be built and launched for 20 more years.
 The basic approach is simple enough: three spacecraft located at the L1 Lagrange point make up the points of an equilateral triangle with sides of 5 million kilometers.
 A laser is sent back and forth to each probe so that the constant distance is known.
 If a gravity wave passes by, the distance will be altered and detection possible (Andersen 43-4, Haynes "LISA Tests").